storj-archived/blog/content/post/business/results-of-our-experiment-with-salary-transparency.md

 ### Conclusion

 For other employers who have considered taking a transparent approach to compensation, I can't recommend it enough.
 The approach needs to be thoughtful and deliberate.
 And, it is a lot of work to get right.
 But, compensation transparency has been an overall win for us in terms of morale, recruiting, trust, productivity, and creating a positive work culture.
-Even if you're uncertain about incorporating radical transparency into your entire business, consider salary transparency, as it will help your most important asset---your employees---understand their value and know they're treated fairly.
+Even if you're uncertain about incorporating radical transparency into your entire business, consider salary transparency, as it will help your most important asset—your employees—understand their value and know they're treated fairly.